MinnesotaCare

 Eligibility is approved for applicants who meet all other eligibility criteria and attest to meeting the noncitizen eligibility requirements.

-A person approved for MinnesotaCare and whose lawful presence or DACA grantee status cannot be verified electronically has a reasonable opportunity to work with the agency to resolve clerical discrepancies preventing electronic verification or to provide proof.
+A person approved for MinnesotaCare whose attestation of lawful presence or DACA grantee status cannot be verified electronically has a reasonable opportunity to work with the agency to resolve clerical discrepancies preventing electronic verification or to provide proof.
 A notice is sent to the enrollee to indicate they have 90 days, plus 5 days for mailing, from the date of the notice to satisfy the request.

 The 95-day reasonable opportunity period can be extended for MInnesotaCare enrollees who demonstrate a good faith effort to get and provide proof of their lawful presence or DACA grantee status.
 Enrollees who need more time to obtain documents must receive a notice that tells them the new due date.
 There is no limit to the number of times the reasonable opportunity period can be extended for a MinnesotaCare enrollee to obtain proof of lawful presence or DACA grantee status.
 Eligibility and coverage must end with a 10-day advance notice if the enrollee fails to provide proof or assist in the verification process by the end of the reasonable opportunity period or any extension.